itpresidents/Duration_ProcessingListener/README.md

 Duration_ProcessingListener
 ===========================

-Processing sample code for Duration
+An example file that demonstrates how Processing can listen for Duration OSC Messages.

+Requires OSCP5 library.